HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ### Result Summary

-- Following were stages in which the performance test has been conducted starting with default kube configuration.
+- The following stages were conducted starting with default kube configuration.

 ** Stage 1 **

 - DX combined run executed with default minimal deployments as mentioned in below helm values.
-- Till 500 users load no issues seen.
+- There were no issues seen with up to a 500 user load.
-- Errors are seen at 600 users load.
-Total Error is around ~5%.
+- Errors are seen at a 600 users load.
+This total Error is around ~5%.

 ## stage-1 Helm Values